-Fort Worth is a metropolitan city that has strong roots in the cattle and oil industries, although today its economy is very diverse.
-The people of Fort Worth mix their rugged cowboy culture with high society.
-As a result, Fort Worth manages to maintain the comfortability of a close community even though it is one of the largest cities in the United States.
-The many art exhibits, dance stages, and galleries show visitors Fort Worth’s more metropolitan side.
+Fort Worth is a metropolitan city that has strong roots in the cattle and oil industries.
+Today, the people of Fort Worth have mixed their rugged cowboy history with modern society.
+With its robust arts and entertainment scene, its diverse economy, and its proximity to Dallas, Fort Worth blends the comfort of a close community with the modern bustle of one of the largest cities in the United States.
+Looking for local movers in Fort Worth?
+Check out this list of local Atlas® Agents.

 Fort Worth History

 When the Republic of Texas was established, Texans protected their land by building military forts throughout the state.
-In 1840, the settlement where Fort Worth is today was established.
+The settlement that became modern day Fort Worth was established in 1840.
 Originally just a stop along the cattle trail, the city’s economy transitioned into a strong meat packing center around 1900, and then benefited from the oil boom around 1917.
 These major industries grew the town so rapidly it has been ranked as one of the nation’s fastest growing cities.
 Today, the population is over 600,000.

 Fort Worth Weather